UVVIS-BIRA-IASB/qdoas/README.md

 * The main components of the graphical user interface (GUI) are organized in multi-page panels with a fixed arrangement and tab-switched access to the different pages;
 * The application is based on a tree structure;
 * Large amount of files can be processed in one shot;
-* Support a large number of spectra file formats (for ground-based and satellites applications)
+* Support a large number of spectra file formats (for ground-based and satellites applications);
 * On line help in HTML format

 ### Plot

 * Visualization of spectra and the results in different tab pages;
 * Possibility to set plot colour and style;
-* Interactive plot mode (zooming, overlay of an existing ASCII file, possibility to fix the scaling of the plot…) : activated by right clicking the title of the plot ;
+* Interactive plot mode (zooming, overlay of an existing ASCII file, possibility to fix the scaling of the plot, ...), activated by right clicking the title of the plot;
 * Export of plot in different portable image formats (png, jpg)

 ### Analysis

 * DOAS/intensity fitting modes;
 * shift/stretch fully configurable for any spectral item (cross-section or spectrum);
-* different filters available to apply on spectra and cross section (for example : Kaiser, gaussian, boxcar, Savitsky Golay…) ;
+* different filters available to apply on spectra and cross section (for example : Kaiser, gaussian, boxcar, Savitsky Golay, ...);
 * possibility to define gaps within fitting intervals (e.g. to eliminate bad pixels);
 * possibility to fit an instrumental offset;
 * possibility to define several configurations of spectral windows under a project;